COVID-19 Updates for KU International Community

 The Department of State suspended routine visa services worldwide in March 2020 due to the COVID-19 pandemic.
 As global conditions evolve, U.S. Embassies and Consulates are beginning a phased resumption of routine visa services.
 The resumption of routine visa services will occur on a post-by-post basis, in coordination.
 U.S. Embassies and Consulates have continued to provide emergency and mission-critical visa services since March and will continue to do so as they are able.

 What travel restrictions are in place for KU?

-Moving forward during the spring semester, KU strongly encourages faculty, students and staff to reconsider any personal international travel that may be planned.
+Individuals are encouraged to minimize nonessential travel in keeping with the State of Kansas guidelines.
+Essential travel includes that which is necessary for urgent and necessary family, medical, and personal business-related needs.
+Individuals will be expected to follow KDHE travel and quarantine guidelines for travel to high-risk areas.
+KU strongly encourages faculty, students and staff to reconsider any upcoming personal international travel that may be planned.
 The reality is, there are two circumstances you need to consider while traveling: 1) you might become ill, and 2) as countries evaluate travel into and out of their regions, limitations and bans are being enacted, often with little or no warning.

 If you do plan to travel internationally for personal reasons, KU asks you registered with KU ahead of time.
 This will enable KU to help and provide tailored support if circumstances around COVID-19 change.

 As a matter of public health and safety, it is important that all travel by members of the university community is registered in advance